National Pension System

 • 03

-Choose the option you want to apply for and accept the terms.
-After that, it will take you to a third-party website to complete the registration process.
+Click on "Apply Now" and accept the terms and conditions.
+You will then be redirected to a third-party website to complete the registration process.

 • 04

-Read the instructions carefully and complete the registration using your preferred method.
-You can complete the registration using:
+Carefully read the instructions and complete the registration using your preferred method:

 • Aadhaar Paperless Offline e-KYC